If you’re looking for somewhere to see manatees in Puerto Rico then you’re in the right place.

 1. Condado Lagoon

-Condado Lagoon, located in San Juan, is the best place to see manatees in Puerto Rico.
+Condado Lagoon, is the best place to see manatees in Puerto Rico.
+It’s located in Puerto Rico’s capital city, San Juan so it’s pretty easy to get to.

-In this lagoon, you can often see the manatees swimming around or eating the sea grass that can be found there.
+In this lagoon, it’s actually pretty common to see manatees swimming around or eating the sea grass that can be found there.

 These activities are not only super fun but they also give you the chance to swim with manatees in Puerto Rico and get really close to them in their natural habitat.

-Check out the video below to see some manatees in Condado Bay:
+Check out the video below to see some manatees in Condado Bay (you could see them too!).

-La Parguera is a village located in the town of Lajas in southwestern Puerto Rico.
-This quaint village features a bioluminescent bay, mangrove forests and nature reserves too.
+La Parguera is a small village located in the town of Lajas in southwestern Puerto Rico.
+This quaint village features a famous bioluminescent bay, mangrove forests and several nature reserves.

-One of the best places to see the manatees in this village is at the La Parguera Nature Reserve where you’ll find a well-developed and extensive coral reef.
+I found that the best place to see the manatees in this village was at the La Parguera Nature Reserve where you’ll find a well-developed and extensive coral reef.

-You often find manatees swimming and looking for food in this area.
+I saw a ton of manatees swimming around and looking for food in this area.

-The best way to see the manatees in La Parguera is by renting a water bike.
+The best way to see the manatees in La Parguera is by joining a water bike tour.
+Not only is this activity super fun, you’ll also be joined by an expert guide who knows where to find manatees without fail.

-This super fun activity allows you to navigate through the beautiful mangroves and pass by lots of wonderful marine life including manatees, sea turtles and iguanas too.
+Whilst on the tour, you’ll navigate through beautiful mangroves and pass by lots of wonderful marine life including manatees, sea turtles and iguanas too.

 If you enjoy seeing manatees, you may also be interested in knowing where to swim with dolphins in Puerto Rico.